Agile Modeling Home Page

-Agile Modeling At the beginning of each Construction iteration an agile team team must estimate and schedule the work that they will do that iteration.
+At the beginning of each Construction sprint an agile team will typically plan (estimate and schedule) the work that they will do that iteration.
 To estimate each requirement accurately you must understand the work required to implement it, and this is where modeling comes in.
-You discuss how you're going to implement each requirement, modeling where appropriate to explore or communicate ideas.
+You discuss how you’re going to implement each requirement, modeling where appropriate to explore or communicate ideas.
 This modeling in effect is the analysis and design of the requirements being implemented that iteration.
 In this article I discuss:

 Figure 1.
 Sketch of a screen to be built during this iteration.